dotnet/fsharp/docs/reusing-typecheck-results.md

 ### Premise 1: current compiler design

-The heart of the compiler, `fsc.fs`, is split into 6 phases (`main1` - `main6`).
+The heart of the compiler, [fsc.fs](src\Compiler\Driver\fsc.fs), is split into 6 phases (`main1` - `main6`).
 The code is designed to pass minimum information between phases, using the `Args` structure, which is essentially a data bag.
 The first phase takes info from the program arguments.

 ```fsharp
 main1 (...args...)